cjolowicz/cookiecutter-hypermodern-python/docs/guide.rst

    are a way to annotate functions and variables with types.
    With appropriate tooling,
    they can make your programs easier to understand, debug, and maintain.
-   There is also an increasing number of libraries that leverage type annotations at runtime.
-   For example, you can use type annotations to generate serialization schemas or command-line parsers.

    .. _Type annotations: https://docs.python.org/3/library/typing.html